npmatichs/use/readme.md

   	},
 }

-// !Obligatorily first require('use') must be from your rot entry point to init base path !!!
+// !Obligatorily first require('use') must be from your root entry point to init base path !!!

 // index.js
 let use = require('use');